Cathode Ray Tubes (CRTs)

 CRTs and CRT glass were once easily recycled into new CRTs.
 However the demand for new CRTs has collapsed in favor of new flat panel technologies.
 Because of rising costs, negative economic incentives and shifts in CRT glass markets, some CRT processors and recyclers are choosing to store the glass indefinitely rather than send it for recycling or disposal, which increases the risk of mismanagement and/or abandonment of CRTs.
 EPA has begun a dialogue with all parts of the electronics recycling community – including manufacturers, recyclers, non-governmental organizations, and governmental entities – to encourage the identification and development of sustainable solutions to the CRT stockpile challenge.

 Additional resources are available for those interested in EPA’s ongoing efforts to facilitate discussion within the electronics recycling community to help move towards a solution to the end-of-life management of CRTs.

 EPA made two major changes to CRT regulations in the Resource Conservation and Recovery Act (RCRA) in order to help ensure safe management of these materials.
-In 2006, EPA amended its regulations to encourage recycling and reuse of used CRTs and CRT glass (71 FR 42928, July 28, 2006).
+In 2006, EPA amended its regulations to encourage recycling and reuse of used CRTs and CRT glass (See volume 71 of the Federal Register - FR - starting on page 42928, July 28, 2006).
 The amendments exclude these materials from the RCRA definition of solid waste when recycled under certain conditions.
 In 2014, the Agency further revised the requirements for used CRTs and CRT glass exported for reuse or recycling.
-The 2014 CRT Export Rule clarifies who is considered to be a CRT exporter and establishes procedural requirements that allow EPA to better track exports of CRTs for reuse and recycling (79 FR 36220, June 26, 2014).
+The 2014 CRT Export Rule clarifies who is considered to be a CRT exporter and establishes procedural requirements that allow EPA to better track exports of CRTs for reuse and recycling (See volume 79 FR page 36220, June 26, 2014).